-- 1. Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits generally available to all employees.
-During 2009, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$5,880 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements, and up to \$450 in matching Section 125 matching contributions. - 2.
-Medical, dental and vision expenses paid in 2008 under the Company's Health Plan, which are generally available to all employees, are not included in the above table. - 3.
-Non-equity Incentive Plan Compensation amounts, as described in more detail on the next page under Item 4., were paid in late January or early February of the following calendar year, representing Management Bonuses earned during the fiscal year reported.
+- 1. Option Award compensation for Mr. Richins represents the full grant date fair value (as estimated under ASC 718) of the 2,500 share option granted to Mr. Richins in 2009 at \$24.00 per share, the market price on the day of grant.
+The option vests over a four-year period. - 2.
+Amounts included in All Other Compensation represent the aggregate total of Company 401(k) matching contributions, Company Section 125 matching contributions, and reimbursements under UTMD's pet insurance plan to each named executive officer, all of which are benefits generally available to all full-time employees.
+During 2011, each named executive officer will be eligible to receive payment of eligible medical expenses under the employee Health Plan, up to \$5,880 in 401(k) matching contributions, up to \$500 in pet health cost reimbursements, and up to \$400 in matching Section 125 matching contributions. - 3.
+Medical, dental and vision expenses paid in 2010 under the Company's Health Plan, which are generally available to all employees, are not included in the above table. - 4.
+Non-equity Incentive Plan Compensation amounts, as described in more detail starting on page 10 under Bonuses were paid in late January or early February of the following calendar year, representing Management Bonuses earned during the fiscal year reported.

-2008 Grants of Equity Incentive Plan-Based Awards
+2010 Grants of Equity Incentive Plan-Based Awards

-No stock option awards were made in 2008 to any of the named executive officers listed in the Summary Compensation Table.
-Mr. Richins was granted an option of 2,500 shares at \$24.00 per share, the market price on the day of the grant, January 30, 2009.
+No stock option awards were made in 2010 to any of the named executive officers listed in the Summary Compensation Table, or are currently planned for 2011.
 The Company has no other equity incentive plans.

-2008 Grants of Non-Equity Incentive Plan-Based Awards
+2010 Grants of Non-Equity Incentive Plan-Based Awards

 Named Executive Officers participated in the Profit-Sharing Sales & Management Bonus Plan (MB Plan), generally available to all exempt, as well as key nonexempt, employees.
 The structure of the performance-based MB Plan is described in the following Compensation Discussion and Analysis.
-The 2008 awards under the MB Plan to the named executive officers were recommended by the Compensation and Benefits Committee in early 2009, after the independent audit of financial results had been concluded.
-The awards were subsequently approved by the board of directors.
-The structure of the MB Plan remains the same for 2009.
+The 2010 awards under the MB Plan to the named executive officers were recommended by the Compensation and Benefits Committee in early 2011, after the independent audit of financial results had been concluded.
+The awards were subsequently approved by the Board of Directors.
+The structure of the MB Plan remains the same for 2011.